Original Hildegard recipe for 45 years

 Galangal root

-Galangal root is one of the aromatic and versatile roots used in both cooking and herbal traditions.
-Whether as a spice in savory dishes, a tea for digestive comfort, or as part of holistic nutrition—galangal has a lot to offer.
+Galangal root is one of the most aromatic and versatile roots in both cooking and herbal traditions.
+Whether you use it as a spice in savory dishes, as a tea, or as part of a mindful diet inspired by Hildegard’s teachings—galangal has a lot to offer.

 What is galangal root?

 Galangal root (botanical name Alpinia officinarum) belongs to the ginger family.
-It has an intense, slightly spicy aroma and is used in many Asian cuisines, but is also gaining popularity in Central Europe—both as a spice and as an ingredient in botanical applications.
+It has an intense, slightly spicy aroma and is widely used in many Asian cuisines, but it’s also gaining popularity in Central Europe—both as a spice and as a staple in Hildegard’s herbal tradition.

 How to use galangal root